Cardi B battles with lawyer in racy mixtape artwork case

 AP Entertainment Writer

-SANTA ANA, Calif.
-(AP) — Cardi B had a heated exchange Wednesday with the lawyer of a man who alleges the rapper misused his likeness for her sexually suggestive mixtape cover art.
+The Grammy winner delivered pointed answers to several questions by attorney A. Barry Cappello, who is representing a man who claims the rapper misused his likeness on the cover of a 2016 mixtape.

+The testy back-and-forth between the Cappello and the star witness prompted U.S. District Judge Cormac Carney to send jurors out of the Santa Ana, California courtroom and tell both sides he was considering a mistrial.
+After a break, he called the arguing “unprofessional” and “not productive” but allowed questioning to resume – placing new restrictions for both sides.

-The Grammy winner battled with Kevin Michael Brophy’s lawyer, A. Barry Cappello, about his allegation in a $5 million copyright-infringement lawsuit in a federal court in Southern California.
-Brophy claims that he did not consent to such a use of his likeness in the 2016 artwork – which showed a tattooed man from behind with his head between the rapper’s legs.
+Kevin Michael Brophy is seeking $5 million from Cardi B over the appearance of some of his distinctive back tattoos on the mixtape’s artwork, which shows a tattooed man from behind with his head between the rapper’s legs.

+The rapper said she felt Brophy hadn’t suffered any consequences as a result of the artwork, yet has harassed her legally for five years.
+At one point she said she missed a special moment with her youngest child, who recently turned 1-year-old.

+Brophy told jurors Tuesday that he felt “humiliated” by the racy artwork.

-But Cardi B pointed out that the man’s face cannot be seen.
-Cappello asked the rapper to calm down, but she barked back at his sentiment that she knew about the photo-editing software that was used to put the back tattoo – which has appeared in tattoo magazines – onto the male model used in the mixtape cover.
+At one point, Cardi B pointed out that the man’s face cannot be seen in the artwork.
+Capello asked her to calm down, but she instead barked back at the lawyer’s contention that she knew about photo-editing software used to put Brophy’s tattoos – which have been featured in magazines – on another model’s body.

-“It’s not your client’s back,” she said about the image, featuring the Black model who posed for the photos.
+“It’s not your client’s back,” she said about the image, which features a Black model.
 Brophy is white.
 The rapper said she posted a photo of the “famous Canadian model” on her social media.

 Cardi B, whose real name is Belcalis Almanzar, said an artist used only a “small portion” of the tattoos without her knowledge.
 She had previously said the cover art – created by Timm Gooden — was transformative fair use of Brophy’s likeness.